the1lab/1lab/src/Cat/Base.lagda.md

 ```

 The morphisms between functors are called **natural transformations**.
 A
-natural transformation $F \Rightarrow G$ can be thought of as a way of
+natural transformation $F \To G$ can be thought of as a way of
 turning $F(x)$s into $G(x)$s that doesn't involve any "arbitrary
 choices".